Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Conclusions

 \section{Conclusions}

-We present a novel aggregation framework to address MSILP problems with mixed-integer state variables and continuous local variables.
+We present an aggregation framework to address MSILP problems with mixed-integer state variables and continuous local variables.
 The main idea of the framework is to reformulate the original MSILP such that all integer state variables are first-stage and then apply a suitable transformation to aggregate these variables to reduce the problem size while not sacrificing the solution quality.
 We describe a number of transformations that rely on the underlying structure of the stochastic process, which we assume is given by an MC.
-Other transformations are possible in other problem settings (e.g., stage-independent or MC approximations of stage-dependent processes).

-We propose a novel B\&C framework integrated with the SDDP algorithm to solve the resulting aggregated MSILP.
+We demonstrate an exact solution approach based on a B\&C framework integrated with the SDDP algorithm to solve the resulting aggregated MSILP.
 Also, we propose a computationally more tractable alternative based on the 2SLDR approximations and introduce new MC-based decision rules.
 These approaches are tested on a hurricane disaster relief logistics application with contingency modality decisions.
 Empirical results show the trade-off between different transformations regarding the solution quality and computational effort, and the best trade-off is yielded by transformations that consider information from current and previous MC states (i.e., \pa).
 The SDDP lower and upper bounding procedures have the best performance in terms of solution quality for large-scale instances, while the MC-based 2SLDR approach returns high-quality solutions with significantly less computational effort.

-As shown by our empirical results, the performance of our aggregation framework in terms of solution quality and computational effort largely depends on the chosen transformation.
-Thus, a decision maker might need to try different alternatives to find a suitable transformation for their specific application.
-With this in mind, an interesting future research direction is to investigate how to choose an appropriate transformation for a given problem instance, possibly with the help of certain machine learning techniques.
-An alternative research direction is to develop an optimization framework to find the aggregation that has the fewest number of aggregated variables among all that lead to optimal policies.
+As shown by our empirical results, the performance of our aggregation framework largely depends on the chosen transformation.
+With this in mind, one future research direction is to investigate how to choose an appropriate transformation for a given problem instance. \Song{An alternative research direction is to develop a dynamic extension of the current approach to iteratively refine the aggregation over time, e.g., in a rolling horizon procedure.}